dime-scheduler/bc-connector-examples/README.md

 The `Install.codeunit.al` initializes the salespersons and opportunities tables in the Dime.Scheduler Source Types table.
 This initialization only needs to be run once.

 For developers who want to debug this app, we added the `EnsureDSSourceTypes` code unit that does the same thing.
-Note that this is an antipattern and is exclusively done for the developer's convenience.
+Note that this is an antipattern and is exclusively added for the developer's convenience.

 <img src="./assets/sourcetypes.png" height="200px" />